hunhoffe/hunhoffe.github.io/_pages/home.md

 author_profile: true
 ---

+### About

 I am a second year PhD student in the computer science department at the University of Colorado Boulder.
 My advisor is [Dr. Eric Rozner](http://ericrozner.com/) and I am a member of the [CU Boulder Interconnected Systems and Optimized Networks (BISON) Lab](http://ericrozner.com/bison/index.html).
-I am broadly interested in operating systems, networking, and scalable systems research, and have recently been focusing on networking optimizations for serverless workloads.
+I am broadly interested in operating systems, networking, and scalable systems research, and have recently been focusing on resource management in serverless ecosystems.
 I am currently a graduate research assistant.

 I received my BS in Computer Science and BS in Mathematics from George Fox University (Newberg, OR) in May 2015.
 After graduation, I worked in public industry for four years before returning to academia.